majacQ/cryptography/docs/hazmat/primitives/twofactor.rst

 Provisioning URI
 ~~~~~~~~~~~~~~~~

-The provisioning URI of HOTP and TOTP is not actual the part of RFC 4226 and
+The provisioning URI of HOTP and TOTP is a `feature of Google Authenticator`_
-RFC 6238, but a `spec of Google Authenticator`_.
-It is widely supported by web
+and not actually part of the HOTP or TOTP RFCs.
+However, it is widely supported
-sites and mobile applications which are using Two-Factor authentication.
+by web sites and mobile applications which are using Two-Factor authentication.

-For generating a provisioning URI, you could use the ``get_provisioning_uri``
+For generating a provisioning URI you can use the ``get_provisioning_uri``
 method of HOTP/TOTP instances.

 .. code-block:: python